- The Bible Ten Commandments

 Many Churches are clearly confused.
 You often hear, “We thank you O Father for coming down and dying for our sins.”
 And then you hear people closing the prayer “in Jesus name.”
 Does it make sense to pray to Jesus in His own name?
 He is our mediator, and He told us to pray to the Father in Jesus' name (Luke 11:2; John 16:23; Ephesians 5:20).
 You hear people pray to the Father and end with, “in your name.”
 The Bible says, “For there is one God, and one mediator between God and men, the man Christ Jesus.”
 1 Timothy 2:5.
 We are to pray to God, the Father, in the name of our Mediator Christ Jesus.
 It would appear that people who confuse the Biblical distinctions and positions of the Father and Son do not know who they are worshiping and hence are not worshiping in spirit and in truth.

 Early Church Error

-Probably the most widely held Christian view of God is simply referred to as the “trinity” and has its origins in the Church of Rome and the council of Nicea.
-This most popular belief teaches the Father is God, the Son is God, and the Holy Spirit is God and yet there are not three Gods but one God.
-But the question remains, is this view found in scripture.
-Let's have a look at some recognised sources on the origin of the Trinity doctrine.
-(Hover your mouse over the tool tips to read)
+Probably the most widely held Christian view of God is the trinity doctrine which has its origins in the Church of Rome and the council of Nicea.
+This belief teaches that the Father is God, the Son is God, and the Holy Spirit is God and yet there are not three gods but one God.
+But the question remains: Is this view found in Scripture?

 “In the unity of the Godhead there are three Persons, the Father, the Son, and the Holy Spirit, these Three Persons being truly distinct one from another.
 Thus, in the words of the Athanasian Creed: 'the Father is God, the Son is God, and the Holy Spirit is God, and yet there are not three Gods but one God.'”